dhannywi/Relation_Extraction/README.md

 # Relation Extraction on MIMIC-III Data
 AI in Health group project in collaboration with Dr. Yifan Peng from Cornell Medicine.
-Group members include Dhanny Indrakusuma, Redoan Rahman, and Patrick Sui.

 The research project focuses on exploring different possibilities to build a successful model that can classify the type of relation type available in a sentence of medical